jhudsl/Informatics_Research_Leadership/03-project_guidelines.Rmd

 # Informatics Project Guideliness

+Learning Objectives:
+1) How to identify and develop good informatics questions
+2) Know what the major informatics project pitfalls are
+3) How to prevent pitfalls
+4) How to mitigate pitfalls when they happen

 ## Identifying good informatics questions

 Once you have identified your research team, your next step is to start thinking more deeply about the specific informatics questions you would like to evaluate. **Be sure to include team members of each discipline in these discussions.**